All Episodes

 It's a win-win.

-And Ukraine maybe should just return to being a buffer state, which it was before we got a little big for our britches in that region and screwed things up and gave Putin the opportunity to go in and actually invade.
+And Ukraine maybe should just return to being a buffer state, which it was before we got a little big for our bridges in that region and screwed things up and gave Putin the opportunity to go in and actually invade.

-Okay, speaking of taking over territory, you know this story, the supposed federal takeover of Washington, D.C.
+Speaking of taking over territory, you know this story, the supposed federal takeover of Washington, D.C.
 That's the claim.

-Donald Trump wants to commence with a federal takeover of Washington, D.C., which is in principle a completely bogus story because the federal government already controls Washington, D.C.
-Going all the way back to the Constitution.
+Donald Trump wants to commence with a federal takeover of Washington, D.C., which is in principle, a completely bogus story because the federal government already controls Washington, D.C.
+Going all the way back to the Constitution, Article 1, was it Article 1, Section 8, Clause 17, if I'm not mistaken, says that the Congress controls the federal district in all cases whatsoever.

 The federal government directly controlled Washington, D.C. from 1800, 1800, 1801, whenever D.C. was incorporated, until 1973 with the Home Rule Act.

-So Trump is saying, we need the nation's capital to be beautiful and safe and we're going to take it back over.
+So Trump is saying, we need the nation's capital to be beautiful and safe, and we're going to take it back over.

-But there's one rebuttal to that.
+That's probably a good idea, but there's one rebuttal to that.

 It had come down a little bit in the 90s.